Demand curve and de Broglie wavefunction

 Final word.

-What have found is that the weaknesses of this analysis have exposed directly (for the first time) key issues of the fractal (and quantum) : time, distance and mass.
+We have found that this analysis's weaknesses have directly (for the first time) exposed key issues of the fractal (and quantum): time, distance and mass.

-The strange thing (for me) is that an understanding of the demand curve requires a great deal of 'faith', just like quantum.
+The strange thing (for me) is that understanding the demand curve requires a great deal of 'faith', just like quantum physics.

 I'll keep thinking.